 2. Lead by example

 Encourage your leaders and influencers to have genuinely informal conversations with others.
-Show interest and listen to what is being said.
+Get them to show interest and listen to what is being said, with a view to making connections rather than to replying.

 3. Provide trusted information sources

-Ensure that people have somewhere to go for accurate, up-to-date and credible information.
+Ensure that people have somewhere to look for accurate, up-to-date and credible information.
 Conversations can easily spiral away from facts and into rumour; providing details they can trust helps to avoid that.

 How do you encourage informal communication at your organisation?
 What impact does that have on connections?